LuciaHeredia/AutomatedBackup/README.md

 Automated Backup Bash Script.

-## Steps To Make Before Running Script: </br>
+## Steps To Make: </br>
-1. Create the Backup Script:
+1. Setting up the Backup Script:
-   - create a directory for the script and for the backup.
+   - create a directory for the script and place it there.
+   - set up "source directory" and "destination directory".
-   - in the script directory, create the script and make it executable:</br>
+   - make the script executable:</br>
      **chmod u+x script.sh**
 2. Create a Group:
    - use the groupadd command to create a new group named "backupusers":</br>